 Greenford built and tested the flood-resistant foundation and house-raising mechanism.
 When flood water approaches it runs into grates surrounding the structure, filling a reservoir which, upon reaching a certain level, triggers the required elevation of the house – anywhere up to a height of over three metres.
 This exciting project is the first of its kind in the UK and may speak to the future of waterside residential construction.

 This build and Greenford were featured on Channel 4’s Grand Designs in October 2014.
 Greenford’s involvement with the amphibious house has made us one of Britain’s most ground breaking civil contractors.

 Click here to see full works image gallery (below Amphibious House images courtesy ©Baca Architects: www.baca.uk.com).

-In 2014 Greenford Ltd was involved in a matched funding project with Great Milton C of E Primary School, Oxfordshire.
+In 2014 Greenford was involved in a matched funding project with Great Milton C of E Primary School, Oxfordshire.
 Greenford provided materials, workforce and plant to create and complete the school’s new play area including a specially designed pathway to teach the children about road safety.
-This play road was made to simulate a regular road, it has junctions, traffic lights, a roundabout, a school crossing and is made up of over 400 square metres of tarmac.
+This play road was made to simulate a regular road with junctions, traffic lights, a roundabout, school crossing and is made up of over 400 square metres of tarmac.

-The previous playground was declared dangerous, and was therefore underutilised to the point where there was only a small patch of space the children could safely play on.
-As Greenford Ltd had originated in Great Milton, it was not only a worthwhile project to become involved in, it was also a wonderful personal opportunity for Greenford to give back to the Great Milton community by creating a safe and fun play area for its children.
+The previous playground was declared dangerous and was therefore underutilised to the point where there was only a small patch of space the children could safely play on.
+As Greenford was founded and originally based in Great Milton, it was not only a worthwhile project to contribute to, it was also a wonderful personal opportunity for Greenford to give back to the Great Milton community by creating a safe and fun play area for its children.